Insomnia has a wide range of causes including stress.

 Some people are more likely to suffer from insomnia than others; these include:

 - travelers - particularly through multiple time zones

 - shift workers with frequent changes in shifts (day vs. night)

 - adolescent or young adult students

 A sleep specialist will usually begin a diagnostic session by asking a battery of questions about the individual's medical history and sleep patterns.
 A physical exam may be conducted to look for conditions that could be causing insomnia.
 Similarly, doctors might screen for psychiatric disorders and drug and alcohol use.

+The Stanford Center for Sleep Sciences and Medicine explains that the term "insomnia" is often used colloquially in reference to "disturbed sleep."
 For somebody to be diagnosed with an insomnia disorder, their disturbed sleep should have persisted for more than 1 month.
 It should also negatively impact the patient's wellbeing, either through the distress that results or the disturbance in mood or performance.

+A sleep specialist is trained to determine whether the symptoms are being caused by an underlying condition.
+The patient may be asked to keep a sleep diary to help understand their sleeping patterns.
 More sophisticated tests may be employed, such as a polysomnograph, which is an overnight sleeping test that records sleep patterns.
 In addition, actigraphy may be conducted, which uses a small, wrist-worn device called an actigraph to measure movement and sleep-wake patterns.